-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 2472/ Wolk/ 2004 Oppose unless Creates the California Tax Court, which would replace II Amendments sought to eliminate use of terms SB 1424 Burton 2004 amended; the State Board Equalization (BOE) as the forum that "court" and "judge" and to allow review by neutral if would hear and determine certain tax appeals.
-Provides extraordinary writ only. amended. that a taxpayer's option to file an appeal with the California Tax Court would be in lieu of filing an appeal in the California Superior Court.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB Wolk/ 2004 Oppose Creates the California Tax Court, which would replace the State II Amendments sought to eliminate use of 2472 / Burton 2004 unless Board Equalization (BOE) as the forum that would hear and terms "court" and "judge" and to allow SB 1424 amended; determine certain tax appeals.
+Provides that a taxpayer's option to review by extraordinary writ only. neutral if file an appeal with the California Tax Court would be in lieu of amended. filing an appeal in the California Superior Court.
 The bills provide further that, within 90 days of the date a determination by the California Tax Court becomes final, a taxpayer or the applicable state agency may appeal the determination of the California Tax Court to the Court of Appeal.